ReggieS22/configure-ad/README.md

 <p>

-  - Create two VMs (Azure)in the same VNET.
+- Step 2.
+Create two VMs (Azure)in the same VNET.
 One will be a Domain Controller, the other will be a Client machine.

   - Create a virtual machine (Domain Controller)on Azure.
   - Name it DC-1